apache/drill/_docs/sql-reference/sql-commands/053-describe.md

 *table_name*
 The unique name of a table.

+*column_name*
+Optional list of column names in a table or view.

 *schema/database*
 A configured storage plugin instance with or without a configured workspace.

+*query*
+A SELECT statement that defines the columns and rows in the table or view.

+*expression*
+An expression formed from one or more columns that exist in the tables or views referenced by the query.

 ## Usage Notes